We study how children learn to think, feel, and act in social relationships as they mature.

 Topics of particular interest to us are:

-- What parents and other family members (such as grandparents) think about children's emotions
+- What parents, other family members (such as grandparents), and teachers think about children's emotions

-- How parents, friends, grandparents, and others teach children about emotions, friendships, and helping others
+- How parents, friends, grandparents, and teachers help children learn about emotions and relationships

-- How children understand their own and others' emotions, their relationships, and their social world
+- How children understand their own and others' emotions, their relationships, and their social worlds

-Our overall goal is to learn how parents and children from a variety of socio-cultural backgrounds use emotions to develop and maintain positive relationships and to reach their aspirations.
+Our overall goal is to learn how families and children from a variety of socio-cultural backgrounds use emotions to develop and maintain positive relationships and to reach their aspirations.

 Thank you for your interest!